airyhq/airy/docs/docs/getting-started/installation/aws.md

 done
 ```

-Delete the gateways and the routes in the VPC
+Delete the gateways and the routes in the VPC:

 ```sh
 for gateway in $(aws ec2 describe-internet-gateways --filters Name=attachment.vpc-id,Values=${vpc_id} --query 'InternetGateways[].InternetGatewayId' --output text)